stebrech/stebre-site/src/content/en/blog/lesezeichen-mit-der-pocket-api-nach-11ty-importieren.md

 featured: true
 status: done
 ---
+> [!INFO] Relocation
+> This post was moved from Projects to Blog on 4/7/2025.

 I've tried several ways to save instructive and helpful web links as favorites or to remember them for later reading.
 I got stuck with [Pocket](https://getpocket.com), which was taken over by [Mozilla](https://www.mozilla.org/de/) a few years ago and stayed alive.

 A lot of valuable stuff has accumulated in my Pocket – most of it unread.
 That has to change...
 I would like to recommend these treasures to others.
 Sharing on social media is all well and good, but short-lived.
 What could be better than a personal website?